Category: Task Managers

 Rule: If game mechanics introduce overhead beyond semester needs, Habitica fails first.

-Where Habitica works better
+Where Habitica wins

 Where each tool can break down